MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 2.1 Baseline Model Inputs

- The following figure and tables summarize the details of the baseline model including the geometry and inputs.
+ This section summarizes the details of the baseline model including the geometry and inputs.
 Importantly, the baseline was located in Denver, Colorado using energy costs from the local electricity and natural gas utility.
-Several changes to the baseline model were required to allow the application of specific technologies, which are described in the Measures section.
+Several changes to the baseline model were required to allow the application of specific technologies, which are described in detail in the Measures section.

 ![image](images/baseline_geometry.png)